aditya03lal/biometric-attendance-system/README.md

     ```bash
     python main.py
     ```
-3. Follow the on-screen instructions to register students and manage attendance.
+3. Use the buttons on-screen to register students and manage attendance.

-## Contributing
-This is a relatively barebones approach for a project like this, I'm open to contributions and refinements from anyone interested